Operation-Adversarial Scenario Generation: Numerical Experiments

 \subsection{Test system and data}

 We conduct our numerical experiments using a zonal representation of the New York Independent System Operator (NYISO) system, as shown in Fig.~\ref{fig:zones}.
 Following the NYISO market structure, the full system is aggregated into an 11-zone system.
 (We note that this 11-zone representation is used in real-world operations for computing locational marginal prices for load charges).
 The hourly DA net load forecasts and actual RT net loads for each zone are available from NYISO in \cite{NYISO_load}.
 The system is populated with 362 generators and 33 wind farms, whose locations and parameters have been estimated from publicly available data bases \cite{NYISO_Gold_Book, Wind_Turbine_Database}.
 All computations were carried out in Julia v1.5 \cite{Julia-2017}.
 The neural networks in the OA-cGAN were built and trained using the Flux package \cite{innes2018}, and the DC-OPF problems were implemented in JuMP \cite{DunningHuchetteLubin2017} and solved using the Gurobi solver \cite{gurobi}.
+All experiments were performed on a standard PC workstation with an Intel i9 processor and 16 GB RAM.
+The training time of the OA-cGAN ($k \neq 1$) for each epoch was around 5 minutes, while the training time of a traditional cGAN ($k=1$) for each epoch was around 1 minute.
 Our implementation and data is publicly available at \cite{oacgan_code}.